So, I was talking to one of my friends the other day about his most recent relationship, to be more exact, a soon-to-be-finalized divorce.

 Don’t let anything or anyone, especially yourself, hold you back.

 When I say drive, I mean to go after something with an intense desire and usually with a sense of urgency.
+You will not win back your ex or regain your trustworthiness in here eyes unless your are extremely committed and or strategic in your approach.

 When I was in college, I decided that my grades needed more focus.
 So, I hit the books… hard.